 For any missed tests or late assignments, students MUST complete the following online form which will be received and reviewed in the Psychology undergraduate office.

-HH PSYC: Missed Tests/Exams Form .
-Failure to complete the form within 7 calendar days of the original deadline will result in a grade of zero for the test/assignment.
+HH PSYC: Missed Tests/Exams Form.
+Failure to complete the form within 48 hours of the original deadline will result in a grade of zero for the test/assignment.

 Add/Drop Deadlines